 Understanding the classes is one thing, but you’ll also need to consider the specifics of your worksite when it comes to choosing the best class-rated vest for your team members.
 Remember, there’s nothing wrong with going with a Class 3 Vest for every site – greater visibility is never a bad thing.

-Consider the lighting and shade in your work site, how far from high-speed traffic your workers will be, and if there are physical barriers between the workers and traffic.
+Consider the general visibility at your work site, how far from high-speed traffic your workers will be, and if there are physical barriers between the workers and traffic.
 A Class 2 vest is perfect for utility operations and volunteer work, but not good enough for flagging operations.
 A Class 3 vest is necessary for incident response, particularly at night, but is overkill for a landscaper.
 A Class 1 vest is never good enough to be worn within the right-of-way of a high-speed highway.

 You should also opt for color that differentiates the worker from the environment.
 Safety yellow isn’t going to stick out against a bright yellow or light green environment, just as safety orange won’t stick out as much in a sand or desert environment.

-One thing to note, as with all personal protective equipment, proper maintenance ins important.
+One thing to note, as with all personal protective equipment, proper maintenance is important.
 The reflective qualities of the vests can diminish over time — sun can fade them, they can get dirty, and the reflective material can rub away through heavy use.
-Most daily-wear vests have a service life of 6 months or so, while moderate-use could last up to three years.
-If a vest is torn, dirt, soiled, worn or faded, it needs to be replaced before going on site.
+Most daily-wear vests have a service life of six months or so, while moderate use could last up to three years.
+If a vest is torn, dirty, soiled, worn or faded, it must be replaced before going on-site.

-Beyond the Vest - Work Zone Visibility Tips
+Beyond the Vest - Work Zone Visbility Tips

 While the appropriate class-rated vests are a great start for visibility on the work site, and cover the individual, there is so much more you can do to protect your workers in traffic-heavy work zones.